 Many people set up a LinkedIn profile and “wait for opportunity to knock,” says Donna Serdula, a LinkedIn profile branding specialist and author of LinkedIn Makeover: Professional Secrets to a Powerful LinkedIn Profile.
 “To be successful, be proactive.
 Research the opportunities.
 Network with other people.
 Develop a profile that showcases who you are, what you do, and why someone should take note of you.”

-2. Make your online network reflects your offline connections.
+2. Make your online network reflect your offline connections

 Once you set up your profile, start connecting with everybody you know: current and former colleagues, past employers, people in your industry, neighbors, family, friends, former classmates, says Serdula.